Yashnair123/diverseSelect/README.md

 ## Setup

-Running simulations and experiments involving the Sharpe ratio and Markowitz objective involve using the `dacs` package.
+Running simulations and experiments involving the Sharpe ratio and Markowitz objective involve using our `dacs` package, which contains custom projected gradient descent solvers.
 Navigate to the `divSelect` directory and

 * Install `dacs`: